 Professor Chinneck has several years of consulting experience including co-founding and operating a multi-person consulting engineering practice (Enermodal Engineering Limited).
 Experience also includes a stint as an energy conservation engineer for a large integrated steel manufacturer.

 Professor Chinneck was awarded a Scholarly Achievement Award in 1988 by Carleton University, a Research Achievement Award in 1995 by Carleton University, an IBM Faculty Award in 2006, and an NSERC Discovery Accelerator Supplement in 2014.
 In 2017 he was given the Harvey J. Greenberg Service Award, and the CORS Award of Merit.
+Along with ex-PhD students Mubashsharul Shafique and Laurence Smith, Professor Chinneck won the 2017 COIN-OR Cup for the best use of or contribution to the COIN-OR repository of open source software for operations research, for the development of the CCGO global optimization software.

 He was the Associate Dean (Research) for the Faculty of Engineering and Design (2003-2006), the Chair of the Department of Systems and Computer Engineering (2000-2001), Associate Chair of Systems and Computer Engineering (1997-1999 and 2001-2006), and the Associate Dean (Planning) for the Faculty of Graduate and Postdoctoral Affairs (2009-2010).
 He has also served on the Senate (1997-1999) and the Board of Governors (2007-2010) for Carleton University.